Tree Care

 • Drip hose - Be sure to wrap around the root mass several times to ensure enough water is delivered and turn on for a few hours.
 Adding an inexpensive timer to the hose can be helpful.

 • Clean five gallon bucket - Drill several small holes in the bottom of the bucket, place next to the trunk of the tree and fill.
 Fill a few times to deliver the correct amount of water for your tree, or use several buckets.
-Be sure to bring buckets in when not in use as they tend to grow legs and walk away.
+Be sure to bring buckets in when not in use

 After one year, remove any stakes or supports installed with planting after one year.